launchboxio/cloudscale/docs/DESIGN.md

 TBD
 #### Listeners

-An incoming endpoint that receives connections
+An incoming endpoint that receives connections (mapped to an Envoy Listener)

 #### Target Groups

 Configured destinations that incoming [Listener](#listeners-) traffic is routed to

+Mapped to a combination of `Cluster` and `Upstream` resources in Envoy